chaconnewu/awesome-augmented/original_awesomes/computer-science.md

 Our students can **trust** in this curriculum because it has been **carefully planned** and covers **all** the **core topics** that a conventional Computer Science course covers.

-We also include modern topics, making this course one of the **best options** for those who want to become a Computer Scientist and/or a Software Engineer.
+We also include modern topics, making this course one of the **best options** for those who want to become a Computer Scientist and/or a Software Engineer/Developer.

 ## How to collaborate